urre/acf-fold-flexible/readme.txt

 1. ACF Fold Flexible Content

 == Changelog ==

+= 1.1.4 =
+Fixed an issue were the tooltips didn't work together with Gravity forms.

 = 1.1.3 =
 Fixed an issue were the tooltips didn't work like expected on regular ACF.
 ACF Pro was fine.
 Now both!